 - Make sure to show that the organization values management.
 Recognize and celebrate great managers and hold them up as role models and teachers.

 Humanity in HR

-A top project manager knows the personal stuff of each team member as much as professional.
+A top project manager knows the personal stuff of each team member as much as a professional.
 You should not expect super performance from a person with troubles at home or with health.
 A person in love will be distracted more than ever.
 The key here is to balance three main elements:

-- Empathy: You can feel the emotional state of another person, understand the circumstances.
+- Empathy: You can feel the emotional state of another person, and understand the circumstances.
 However, too much empathy and you will burn out.